JoonWebdotcom/joonweb-node-sdk/README.md

 # JoonWeb Node.js SDK

 Official Node.js SDK for building apps on the JoonWeb platform.
-This SDK provides a Shopify-compatible interface for easy integration.
+This SDK provides a user friendly interface for easy integration.

 ## 🚀 Features